JoeyRussoniello/EffortlessMarketSurvey/README.md

 3. Connect the dashboard to both `Output.csv` and `Portfolio_Performance.csv`.

 ## Future Improvements
-- More prebuilt PowerBI Dashboard Templates, and Image examples
+- More prebuilt PowerBI Dashboard Templates, and more Image examples
-    - BI Equivalents for data that hasn't been rolled up
+    - BI Equivalents for individual unit lists (rollup = False)
 - Fixed Input Option for webscraping (provide a set list of links to peruse and return their values without dynamically fetching properties)
 - Further Updates to Large Example Input and Output datasets, and screenshots of their usage in Dashboards